cantikapf/IR-study-companion/_chapters/032-diplomacy-and-international-politics/060-inter-politics.md

 title: Understanding Issues of International Politics
 slug: inter-politics
 abstract: Key issue in international politics.
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

-International politics refers to the relationships between countries and how they interact on the global stage.
+**International** politics refers to the relationships between countries and how they interact on the global stage.
 Some of the key issues in international politics include:

 - **Security** - Countries seek to protect their national interests and ensure the safety and stability of their citizens.
 This involves both domestic security within a nation's borders as well as international efforts to prevent conflict.
 Maintaining national security often requires diplomacy, building alliances, gathering intelligence, and when necessary, the use of military force.